Before You Begin

 If you are having problems when using wireless on campus, please report your problem as described below.

 Troubleshooting Wireless Issues

 Before you seek assistance through one of the technical support options on campus, you may want to try troubleshooting your wireless issue on your own.
-The following article describes how to troubleshoot common wireless issues at Illinois State as well as how to report those problems to Telecommunications & Networking.
+The following article describes how to troubleshoot common wireless issues at Illinois State as well as how to report those problems to ION.